Henry-Os/Thesis_project/README.md

-## Optical vegetation indices (VIs) estimation project
+## Estimating Optical Vegetation Indices (VIs) Using SAR Data for Crop Monitoring
 This project uses SAR data from Sentinel-1 to estimate optical VIs from Harmonized Landsat Sentinel data (HLS).
 To improve model transferability across different geographical regions, time-related variables such as accumulated growing degree days (AGDD) and day-after-planting (DAP) are evaluated in addition to SAR variables and auxiliary data on a multi-seasonal time series data.
-Model performance is also assessed at different crop growth stages.
-Corn and soyabeans fields were analyzed.
+Model performance is also assessed at different crop growth stages/VIs ranges.
+Corn and soyabeans are the 2 crops used in this project.

 ## Data Sources
 [1.
 Harmonized Landsat Sentinel](https://search.earthdata.nasa.gov/search?q=hls)